Apart from club sessions, courts may be booked in advance, click

 The club stages an internal one-day Association Croquet One-Ball Tournament early in the season.
-This year it is on Wednesday 27th April and will be conducted in accordance with any Covid restrictions applying on the day.
+This year it is on Saturday 27th April.

 The One-Ball game is a variation of Association Croquet in which each side only has one ball instead of two.
 In other respects the normal rules of Association Croquet apply, i.e. you can roquet and take croquet from your opponent's ball, and use this to help to make hoops.
 However, with only two balls in play, the games are typically quick and breaks are much harder to execute than in the full AC game, so the character of the One-Ball game is much more like Golf Croquet.

 The tournament is once again run as a charity event as part of the national Charity One-Ball Competition.

 In last year's tournament Watford once again raised over £1000.

 It has an optional entry fee that will this year be donated to the British Heart Foundation.
 A donation of at least £5 is suggested.
 This also means that the event will become a qualifying tournament in the national Charity One-Ball Handicap Competition and, depending on the total amount raised, the winner(s) of our tournament will become eligible to play in the national finals, this year again provisionally at two venues, on Sunday 5th May at Surbiton and Saturday 11th May at Nottingham.
 Follow the links for further details for each national final.